Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: Introduction

 Plasma diagnostics play a crucial role in understanding the internal state and structure of plasmas, as well as in controlling fusion plasmas.
 In-situ diagnostics often provide line-integrated observations, requiring tomographic techniques to obtain cross-sectional distributions for radiation intensity, density, temperature, and velocity.

 Inverse problems are generally ill-posed, meaning they often lack a unique solution.
 Therefore, prior information or constraints must be introduced.
 Over the years, numerous tomographic methods have been proposed, with Tikhonov regularization being one of the most prominent.
-The Minimum Fisher Information (MFI) method\cite{L.C.Ingesson_1998,Odstrčil_2016}, which uses Fisher information as the Tikhonov regularization term, is widely utilized in plasma diagnostics\cite{A.Jardin_2021}.
+The Minimum Fisher Information (MFI) method\cite{L.C.Ingesson_1998,Odstrcil_2016}, which uses Fisher information as the Tikhonov regularization term, is widely utilized in plasma diagnostics\cite{A.Jardin_2021}.

-Meanwhile, Gaussian Process Tomography (GPT) has emerged as a novel appro ach based on Bayesian inference\cite{J_Svensson_2011,Dong_Li_2013}.
+Meanwhile, Gaussian Process Tomography (GPT) has appeared as a novel approach based on Bayesian inference\cite{J_Svensson_2011}.
 GPT models local physical quantities as a Gaussian process, allowing for the estimation of smooth plasma distributions even from sparse and noisy data.
-This approach has been successfully applied in various contexts, including fitting temperature and density distributions in Thomson scattering\cite{Chilenski2015-gd,Leddy2022-mf,Michoski2024-jr} and estimating emission intensity distributions in soft X-ray measurements\cite{Wang_T_2018,Wang_T_2018_2}.
+This approach has been successfully applied in various contexts, including the estimation of the \(\mathrm{Z_{eff}}\) profile\cite{Kwak2021-yw} and emissivity distributions in soft X-ray measurements\cite{Dong_Li_2013,Wang_T_2018,Wang_T_2018_2}, bolometer diagnostics\cite{Moser2022-zf}, and visible camera diagnostics\cite{Li2021-ce}, as well as electron density profiles in interferometry\cite{Nishizawa2023-mg}.
 GPT, as a probabilistic model grounded in Bayesian inference, estimates distributions while quantifying uncertainty through posterior variance.
-Such frameworks also show promise for the integration of multiple diagnostic datasets\cite{Wang2019-ac,Bingli_Li_2021}.
+Such frameworks also show promise for the integration of multiple diagnostic datasets\cite{Kwak2021-yw,Wang2019-ac}.

-However, a significant limitation of existing GPT methods is their reliance on Gaussian likelihood functions, which restricts the governing equations to linear forms.
-This limitation can lead to challenges such as non-physical negative emissivity values, reducing reconstruction accuracy and violating physical constraints.
-To address these challenges, this study introduces a novel approach called Nonlinear Gaussian Process Tomography (nonlinear-GPT) using Laplace approximation.
-Specifically, this approach employs a logarithmic Gaussian process (log-GP), which enforces non-negativity.
+A limitation of existing GPT methods is that they are fundamentally restricted to handling only linear equations and linear constraints.
+In other words, to derive an analytical solution for the posterior distribution in GPT, the exponents in both the likelihood function and the prior probability must take quadratic forms.
+To impose the non-negativity constraint, the original GPT study\cite{J_Svensson_2011} proposed aa method of sampling by truncating the negative region from the posterior distribution using Gibbs sampling, which has been applied in several studie\cite{Dong_Li_2021}.
+However, sampling-based methods tend to be computationally expensive, and truncated GPs lack the closed-form characterization inherent in standard GPs, where the mean vector and variance-covariance matrix fully define the statistical properties.
+As an alternative to Gibbs sampling-based GPT methods, we propose a novel nonlinear Gaussian process tomography (nonlinear GPT) approach using the Laplace approximation.
+In particular, we employ a logarithmic Gaussian process (log-GP), which inherently enforces non-negativity.